WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 WantedBy=multi-user.target
 ```

-- Now we need to setup an automatic process, ideally using our github workflow, to trigger the hook to run the script when we push a fresh image to Dockerhub.
+- Now we need to setup an automatic process, ideally using our github workflow run, to trigger the hook to run the script when we push a fresh image to Dockerhub.
 While webhook.service is running, we need to send a HTTP get or post request to http://34.199.215.59:9000/hooks/redeploy-webhook
 - Added the below webhook to github...

 ![githubwebhook](https://github.com/WSU-kduncan/s24cicd-thornburyjac/assets/111811243/307ddedd-ffea-42ff-97e1-97a31fadb817)
 ![githubwebhook2](https://github.com/WSU-kduncan/s24cicd-thornburyjac/assets/111811243/5f068259-f107-47dc-b48d-72b61a2b8dff)
+Basically this means when our workflow run is complete, Github will hit that link we provided in the first screenshot.

-- Now github knows about our hooks link, the secret "redeploy", and the action we want it to happen on which is workflow runs.
+- Now github knows about our hooks link, the secret "redeploy" (I dont think this is necessary), and the action we want it to happen on which is workflow runs.
 - Checked "demo-Lab1SecurityGroup", it seems to allow all traffic all ports.
 - Ran `sudo systemctl restart webhook.service`
 - Error: The unit file, source configuration file or drop-ins of webhook.service changed on disk.
 Run 'systemctl daemon-reload' to reload units.
 - Ran `sudo systemctl daemon-reload`
 - Checked webhook.service status, seems to be running, starting first test.
-- Ran through this process...
+- Ran through this process (on the instance I have a cloned repo)...

 ```text
 jacob@lappy:~/s24cicd-thornburyjac$ vim Dockerfile
 jacob@lappy:~/s24cicd-thornburyjac$ git add .
 jacob@lappy:~/s24cicd-thornburyjac$ git tag